Harshita Chopra

 Harshita-Chopra

 Hi!
 I'm a PhD student in Computer Science & Engineering at the University of Washington, Seattle.
 I'm advised by Prof. Chirag Shah.
-My research interests span the area of personalization, reasoning and planning with LLMs.
+My research interests span the area of continual learning, reasoning and planning with LLMs.

-Before this, I worked at Adobe Research, where I focused on challenges in user modeling arising from heterogeneity, partially observed behaviors and maximization of reach on online advertising platforms under budget constraint.
+Before joining UW, I worked at Adobe Research, where I focused on problems in the area of user modeling arising from heterogeneous and partially observed user behaviors.
 My projects involved working with deep learning, actor-critic algorithms (RL), constrained optimization and natural langugage processing (NLP).
-I collaborated with Dr. Atanu R Sinha, Dr. Sunav Choudhary and multiple AI researchers, PMs and engineers at Adobe.
+I collaborated with Atanu Sinha, Sunav Choudhary and multiple AI researchers, PMs and engineers at Adobe.
 I also led work on LLM training & inference for modeling users' browsing behavior and preferences.

-During my undergraduate study, I contributed to research at the intersection of ML and Healthcare at IIIT Delhi, where I was advised by Prof. Tavpritesh Sethi.
+As an undergraduate, I contributed to research at the intersection of AI and Healthcare with Prof. Tavpritesh Sethi at IIIT Delhi.
 I also spent a year working on AI for education, with Prof. Nia Nixon at UC Irvine.

 News